RuleBasedIntegration/Rubi-5/README.md

 ### Rubi 5's Functional Prototype

-The file **Rubi-5.m** is *Mathematica* package that implements a functional *Rubi* 5 prototype.
+The file **Rubi-5.m** is a *Mathematica* package that implements a functional *Rubi* 5 prototype.
 It shows the structure of the 42 Int*nnn* functions used to integrate algebraic functions.
 Each Int*nnn* function consists of a *single* deeply-nested, if-then-else control construct.
 Note that these functions do *not* rely on pattern matching making them easy to port of other CAS.

 The Int*nnn* functions need to be compiled, either manually or automatically, from the *Rubi* 4 pattern matching rules so as to provide the same functionality.
 As an example, the functions Int111 and Int121 have been fully implemented in **Rubi-5.m**.
 They were manually compiled from the current *development* version of *Rubi* 4 source files **1.1.1 (a+b x)^m.nb** and **1.2.1 (a+b x+c x^2)^p.nb** respectively.
 (Note these files have slightly different names in the current *distribution* version of *Rubi* 4.)